MatthijsKamstra/haxejs/haxejs/externs.md

 ## Writing Your Own

 Making your own externs is pretty simple.
-If a framework uses the traditional prototypical inheritance structure for Javascript it can be very simple to create externs.
+If a framework uses the traditional prototypical inheritance structure for JavaScript it can be very simple to create externs.

 Frameworks that use a different model, like a class factory, may be harder to map using externs, but it certainly is possible. **Haxe JS** was designed to be flexible to help you work with any library.